braidpool/braidpool/docs/general_considerations.md

 In p2pool this UHPO set was placed directly in the coinbase of every block, resulting in a large number of very small payments to hashers.
-One advantage of traditional pools is that the *aggregate* these payments over multiple blocks so that the number of withdrawals per hasher is reduced.
+One advantage of traditional pools is that they *aggregate* these payments over multiple blocks so that the number of withdrawals per hasher is reduced.
 A decentralized mining pool should do the same.
 The consequence of this was that in p2pool, the large coinbase with small outputs competed for block space with fee-paying